mapsforge/mapsforge/docs/Getting-Started-Android-App.md

 Here, however, we go through a very basic example of an app that simply displays a map rendered from a mapfile in the built-in render style.

+# Hardware acceleration

+Mapsforge currently requires disabling hardware acceleration for the map view.
+This can be controlled in various levels, better described in Android [documentation](http://developer.android.com/guide/topics/graphics/hardware-accel.html#controlling).

 # App Initialization